The Rush Limbaugh program, the Excellence in Broadcasting Network.

 This will lead to new legislation.

-Okay, I got lots of stuff here in a stack of stuff, and I want to get to some of this stuff because it's just too good to uh pass up.
+Okay, I got lots of stuff here in a stack of stuff, and I want to get to some of this stuff because it's just too good to pass up.

 Now it has.

-From 33 schools, they said the books were inappropriate for young readers because of inaccuracies and omissions about life in Cuba, which is a communist dictatorship.
+They said the books were inappropriate for young readers because of inaccuracies and omissions about life in Cuba, which is a communist dictatorship.

 The book is by Alta Schreier.